maueroats/nsml-documents/host-instructions.md

 # Host Instructions for NSML Meets

-## Reminders

-1. Schools on strike may not compete.
-2. Students below the 9th grade may not compete as contestants, but may compete as alternates.
-3. NSML rules and proctor scripts are posted on the League’s website ([www.nsml.org](https://www.nsml.org)).
-4. Cell phones must be turned off and not visible during the contest.
-If a cell phone goes off during a contest, the student will be disqualified for that event for that meet.
-If a cell phone is visible, the proctor will request that the student put it away.
-If the student does not comply, the student will be disqualified for that event for that meet.
-Disqualification in these circumstances means that a student will get a score of zero for the contest the student is taking.
-The student may compete at other meets, or, if the violation occurs in the first round, the student may compete at another level in the second round that night.
-No oralist may have a cell phone with them in the sequester or preparation rooms.
-An oralist who violates this rule will be disqualified for the entire evening.
-Make your proctors aware of this rule.
-5. Head coaches: It is important for the League President to have correct contact information to reach you in case of an emergency, scoring change, or other announcement.
-Please make sure that your contact information on the League’s website is current.
-Several days before the meet, the League president will ask you by e-mail to verify your contact information.

 ## About one month in advance of the contest
 1. Reserve rooms in your school.
 You will need a minimum of: